lmarneni/DevOps-tutorial/README.md

 # DevOps-tutorial
-This repository is created and used to learn and understand the DevOps methodology
+This repository is created and used to learn and understand the DevOps methodology.